Does hormone replacement therapy (HRT) increase the risk of cancer?

 What is HRT?

-Does HRT increase the risk of breast cancer?
+Does combined HRT increase the risk of cancer?

-Does HRT increase the risk of ovarian cancer?
+Does oestrogen-only HRT increase the risk of cancer?

-Using oestrogen-only or combined HRT increases risk of ovarian cancer.
-But when HRT is stopped, risk starts to go back down over time.
+- Ovarian cancer: oestrogen-only HRT slightly increases the risk of ovarian cancer.
+When HRT is stopped, the increased risk starts to go back down.